ronwellman/geco/calculator/Calculator-lab.md

 *  Mode 1 - Accept second number
 *  Mode 2 - Display the sum

+Additionally, the values and results should be printed to the CLI.

 ## Getting the files
 Now make the calculator pseudocode available to the students via python: